-A more comprehensive companion booklet, developed by Anna Henry, Ashley McElheny, and Chris Ragsdale of the Class of 2005, is available in the Frank Manor House lobby.
+A more comprehensive companion booklet, developed by Anna Henry, Ashley McElheny, and Chris Ragsdale of the Class of 2005, is available in the Frank Manor House lobby and online at go.lclark.edu/tree_walk_guide.
 For more information about the Professor Evan T. Williams Memorial Tree Walk and how you can support the tree walk, please visit www.lclark.edu/programs/tree_walk.